deemetree-at-satelligence/pypiserver-appengine/README.md

 ## Post Scriptum

 P.S: code can be made cleaner.
-P.P.S: if you run into troubles, please include your traces and std outputs in comments P.P.P.S: this readme could be made better
+P.P.S: if you run into troubles, please include your traces and std outputs in comments
+P.P.P.S: this readme could be made better
+P.P.P.P.S: this is not a library